Robbie Henshaw: International career

-Ireland
+Ireland U20

-Youth and developmental

 Henshaw represented Ireland at various under-age levels during his development.
 In November 2011, he became the first player from Marist College or any Athlone-based school to represent the Irish schools team, and was part of the team that won the Under-18 European Championships.
 He also represented the country at under-19 level.

 Henshaw was named in Ireland training squad for the 2013 Six Nations Championship, and played 58 minutes at fullback for the Ireland Wolfhounds in a friendly against England Saxons on 25 January 2013.
 Henshaw was released from the senior squad in February and made his debut for Ireland Under-20 on 8 February 2013, starting at fullback in the side's 16–15 victory against England.

-Senior team
+Ireland

 Henshaw was called up to the Ireland squad for the 2013 end-of-year rugby union tests.
 He came off the bench against Australia on 16 November 2013, firstly as a blood-replacement for Brian O'Driscoll and then as a replacement for Rob Kearney.

 Henshaw started for Ireland Wolfhounds in their friendly against England Saxons on 25 January 2014.
 Henshaw was named in Ireland's 34-man squad for the opening two fixtures of the 2014 Six Nations Championship but did not play in the tournament.
 He made two appearances in the 2014 end-of-year international wins against South Africa and Australia.

 In 2015, Henshaw was included in the Ireland squad for the 2015 Six Nations Championship.

-On 1 March 2015, Henshaw scored his first try for Ireland in a 19-9 victory over England in Ireland's third game of the 2015 Six Nations.
+On 1 March 2015, Henshaw scored his first try for Ireland in a 19–9 victory over England in Ireland's third game of the 2015 Six Nations.

 Henshaw was included in the Irish squad for the 2015 Rugby World Cup.
 After missing out on a place in the first pool stage games against Romania and Canada, Henshaw resumed his role in the starting team for his World Cup debut against Italy.
 Henshaw went on to play full games against both France and Argentina, the latter of which saw Ireland reach the end of their World cup journey.

 On 5 November 2016, Henshaw scored the winning try against New Zealand in Soldier Field, Chicago.
 Henshaw received the ball off an attacking five-metre scrum and beat three tacklers to touch down.
+In March 2023, Henshaw was part of the Ireland team to win the Grand Slam, only the fourth time in history that Ireland had won.

-Lions
+British & Irish Lions

 Henshaw was a member of the 2017 British & Irish Lions tour of New Zealand.
 Henshaw was sent home early after an injury against the Hurricanes, having started against the Chiefs, Highlanders and Blues through the tour.
 Henshaw was joined on the ride back home by fellow injured back George North.

-On 6 May 2021, Henshaw was named in the squad for the 2021 British & Irish Lions tour to South Africa.
+Henshaw was also named in the squad for the 2021 British & Irish Lions tour to South Africa.
 Henshaw started at 12 and 13 in all three tests, being one of 9 players to do so.